jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling.md

 * A full-time employee goes on vacation and leaves five new shifts to be covered or a new part-time employee is hired.
 This will test how easy it is to update the system to account for changes to the number of staff or shifts.

 ### Future improvements:
-* Write the end result to a Excel.
+* Write the end result to an Excel sheet.
 * Automatically read the boundaries of the preference, staff, and shift tables in Excel to avoid manual inputting of cell ranges.
 * Eventually migrate to Google Spreadsheet to use preference updating with Google Forms and easy creation of a Google Calendar.